teracow/googliser/README.md

 Specify the maximum dimensions of thumbnails used in the gallery image.
 Width-by-height in pixels.
 Default is 400x400.
 If also using condensed-mode `-C --condensed`, this setting determines the size and shape of each thumbnail.
 Specify like `--thumbnails 200x150`.

 `-t` or `--timeout [INTEGER]`
-Number of seconds before Wget gives up.
+Number of seconds before the downloader stops trying to get each image.
 Default is 30.
 Maximum is 600 (10 minutes).

 `-T` or `--title [STRING]`
 Specify a custom title for the gallery.
 Default is to use the search-phrase.
 To create a gallery with no title, specify `--title false`.
 Enclose whitespace in single or double-quotes according to taste. e.g. `--title 'This is what cows look like!'`